If you’re reading this article, there’s a good chance you run some sort of online business or you miss-clicked your way here.

 If you have a little bit of Facebook ad experience or work with large budgets, to get the best results you’ll need to breakdown your email list further based on where a customer or prospect is in your funnel.

 Here are more detailed email segments you should consider uploading to Facebook.

-New sign ups - these are users who have provided you their email address in the last 7-14 days and are receiving your welcome emails.
-Much like Kola's example above, you should create Facebook ads that replicate your welcome emails.
+New sign ups – these are users who have provided you their email address in the last 7-14 days and are receiving your welcome emails.
+Much like Kola’s example above, you should create a Facebook ad template that replicates your welcome emails.

 Product/category segmentation – if you sell a wide range of products, you can start segmenting customers based on their purchase behaviour.

 To segment at this level on Facebook you’ll want at least 500 emails per product/category to make this worthwhile, anything less and your ads won’t receive enough ad impressions.

 Use upsell, crosell and production recommendation emails in your Facebook copy for this audience.